rnadanadia/Clustering_Enron/README.md

    ***Jobdesk***
    - [X] Tim : Literature review and applying Clustering method in csv file
    - [X] Kivanc : Literature review and applying Clustering method in csv file
-   - [X] Anjali : Providing a clear stepstone to reach the goal and data cleaning
+   - [X] Anjali : Providing a clear stepstone to reach the goal and data cleaning, topic modelling (preprocessing, model application and evaluation)
    - [X] Nadia : Data Cleaning and visualization
    - [X] In the afternoon all member is working on data visualization based on Kmeans and LDA models.